Frequently Asked Questions

 Read full policies here.

 Conference registrants may take and post photos of sessions and posters, as long as the speaker/presenter allows it.
-Video and audio recordings and life feed streaming of sessions and posters by conference registrants is strictly prohibited.
+Video and audio recordings and live feed streaming of sessions and posters by conference registrants is strictly prohibited.

 A professional conference photographer will be taking photos for the use of Obesity Week LLC and The Obesity Society (TOS), and TOS staff will be recording videos for social media posts.
 By registering for the conference, you are consenting to allow your image to be used by Obesity Week LLC and TOS in future promotions and on social media.
 Discretion is used when selecting photos for promotional purposes.
 If you do not wish to be in a photo and see the photographer shooting a photo of you, you must personally ask the photographer to delete the shot at the time it is taken.
 If you have concerns, please contact us at [email protected].

 Infants may be brought into sessions by a parent or guardian, but must be removed immediately if disruptive.
 Children must be accompanied by an adult when in the exhibit hall.
 Children may only enter the exhibit hall during show hours.
 Children are never allowed in the exhibit hall during set-up and dismantle.
-Children may not participate in conference exercise events or social event where alcohol is served due to insurance.
+Children may not participate in conference exercise events or social events where alcohol is served due to insurance.

 Conference: